MatthewCallis/super-pads/README.md

 1. If you think something should be working but it not, please [file an issue](https://github.com/MatthewCallis/super-pads/issues) or [tweet at me](https://twitter.com/superfamicom/status/1343989480160522240).

 ### Video Tutorials

+Some super kind folks have made videos showing how to use Super Pads:

 - [Super Pads: a New Program for Loading Sounds Onto Your SP-404SX](https://www.youtube.com/watch?v=DIjpT0F07uU)
 - [Short Super Pads Tutorial by lilblizzard97](https://www.tiktok.com/@lilblizzard97/video/6933257457384819973) / [Mirror](https://streamable.com/k0yun0)